PARC-Robotics/documentation-2025/docs/competition-instructions/phase-1/introduction.md

 Teams are provided with the **PARC AgRobot**'s ROS 2 packages and Gazebo environment models (see description below) to enable them develop and test their solutions (see [GitHub Repository](https://github.com/PARC-Robotics/PARC2025-Engineers-League)).

 ### The PARC AgRobot

 The **PARC AgRobot** is an unmanned ground vehicle (UGV) equipped with different sensors to help you achieve your goal.
 The sensors are:

 * **YDLiDAR:** A LiDAR sensor located at the top of the base of the robot.
 The YDLiDAR publishes the `/scan` topic.

-* **RGB Camera (x2):** Two downward-facing RGB cameras are provided at the left and right side of the robot.
+* **RGB Camera (x2):** Two side-facing RGB cameras are provided at the left and right side of the robot.
 These cameras are suspended via an overhang and gives top-view of the farmland.
 The topics published by these cameras have group names which are `/left_camera/` and `/right_camera/`.

 * **ZED 2i Camera:** This is a stereo camera at the front of the robot base.
 It publishes all the `/zed2/` topics including point cloud data(`/zed2/point_cloud/cloud_registered`)